Christmas Tree Permits

 To make your trip more memorable spend a night or two at the St. Bernard Lodge.
 Lassen National Forest is only a few minutes from the lodge.
 You may book a single room at the lodge or book the entire lodge for a group of up to 20 guests.
 We will cook and clean for you giving you the day to find your perfect Christmas tree and enjoy the outdoors.

 After cutting your Christmas tree return to the lodge to warm up, relax, play a game of pool, or have a warm (or cold) drink at the bar.
-Need more action head into town for some very unique shopping choices or visit Lassen Volcanic National Park.
+Need more action head into town for some very unique shopping choices, November and December offer several special events to enjoy or visit Lassen Volcanic National Park.

 Tips on finding the perfect Christmas Tree